miclea-eloquentix/eloqua-api/README.md

 ## Accept Subscriptions
 To include a form to allow people to subscribe, use the shortcode `[blog-subscription-form id='###']` where ### is the ID of the appropriate form in Eloqua.

+## Create a Post

+When you create a post, two custom fields will be available.
+One will be the Email Subject Line.
+If no email subject line is entered, the default subject line from the settings page (see above) will be used.

+The other is a checkbox that determines whether a notification email will be sent.
+If the box is checked, the email will be sent.
+If not, then no email will be sent.
+If you have published a post without sending a notification, you can send a notification by checking the box and republishing the post.
+Only one notification can be sent per post.
+If you have already sent a notification, the status of the checkbox is irrelevant.
+No further emails will be sent.